-During the start of the pandemic, Nicholas and the team of doctors and nurses at the Emergency Clinic were part of the frontline staff managing the nationwide COVID-19 outbreak.
+During the start of the pandemic, Nicholas and the team of doctors and nurses at the Medical Urgency Clinic were part of the frontline staff managing the nationwide COVID-19 outbreak.
 As an Emergency Room staff, the nurses are like the “gate-keepers” of the hospital making sure patients are screened and clinically managed in accordance to strict infection control protocols.

-Healthcare staff in Emergency Clinic are expected to adhere to strict infection control practices.
+Healthcare staff in Medical Urgency Clinic are expected to adhere to strict infection control practices.
 Nicholas mentioned, "Although donning PPE for long hours can be uncomfortable, I reminded myself to stay vigilant as healthcare workers are entrusted with the responsibility of keeping not only the patients but also to the people around them safe”.

 As an emergency nurse, Nicholas readily admits that working in an emergency clinical setting may not be everyone’s cup of tea.

-“Being quick on your feet is critical in the EC.
+“Being quick on your feet is critical in the MUC.
 You also need to be capable of making accurate assessments and be decisive in your clinical management,” Nicholas stressed as he described a typical day at work.

 As an emergency nurse, you have to be very observant of the patients and your surroundings.
 You have to be quick and accurate in your acute assessment of your patient, managing them in order of their priority.
 Every second counts for critically-ill patients wheeled through the emergency doors, making the hours unpredictable.